Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Introduction

-Using the Panel Survey of Income Dynamics (PSID), the Childhood and Adoption Supplement to the PSID, and the Infant Feeding Practices Survey II, I estimate the impact of passage of workplace breastfeeding legislation on labor force participation.
-In both a traditional event study and an interaction-weighted \citep{sun2020estimating} framework, I find a significant and positive impact of the passing of the legislation on labor force participation of women.
-In the two year period after the law goes into effect, labor force participation for women in the PSID increases by 4.2 percentage points.
-The effect is even greater for women who have indicated that they breastfed at some point during the PSID sample period.
-Recalling that the treatment, implementation of a workplace breastfeeding law, is exogenous ex-ante to an individual woman's decision to breastfeed (i.e., the state legislation being passed at a particular time is not driven by the individual's breastfeeding decision), these results suggest that the law may causally induce women to return to work and also to prolong breastfeeding durations.
-Because the PSID does not collect information on breastfeeding practices until 2017, I then study the Survey of Infant Feeding Practices II from the CDC, in which mothers report detailed information about their work and breastfeeding decisions in the year after giving birth.
+Recalling that the treatment, implementation of a workplace breastfeeding law, is exogenous ex-ante to an individual woman's decision to breastfeed (i.e., the state legislation being passed at a particular \textit{time} is not driven by the individual's breastfeeding decision), these results suggest that the law may causally induce women to return to work and also to prolong breastfeeding durations.\footnote{I check the exogeneity assumption of female labor force particpation and the legislation being passed at a particular time in Section 5.6.} Because the PSID does not collect information on breastfeeding practices in the CAH supplement until 2017, I then study the Survey of Infant Feeding Practices II from the CDC, in which mothers reported detailed information about their work and breastfeeding decisions in the year after giving birth from 2005-2007.
 This allows me to explore the effects of the law on the group of women who do breastfeed.
-In this (non-causal) setting, I find that the workplace breastfeeding laws may reduce the negative impact of breastfeeding on returning to work.
-For women who eventually do return to work, the breastfeeding decision has no significant impact on the likelihood to work in any given three month period after giving birth -- after the workplace law is taken into account.
-As family-friendly workplace policies may carry an implicit wage cost \citep{heywood2007implicit}, I also examine the effect of the workplace breastfeeding laws on female wages and labor income - and find no effect.
+The IFPS results suggest a 2.2 percentage point increase in the liklihood of returning to work after birth in states with the breastfeeding legislation, after controlling for contemporaneous breastfeeding.